cybertraining-dsc/fa20-523-327/project/project.md

 ![Figure 7](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure7.png)

+**Figure 7:** Benchmarks

 When inspecting the results for the tests, Model 1 took 15 seconds to complete while the final model took 24 seconds.
 Model 1 contained 4 labels while the final model had 13.
 By increasing the amount of labels there are in the model there is a 62.5% increase in time for execution.

 ## 8. Conclusion

 The results indicate engagement from viewers is vital for a video to trend on Youtube.
 For a video to trend viewers need to like and comment allowing more people to become aware of a video.
 Videos featuring obscure or illicit content, ie. drugs, guns, etc., cannot reach the trending section on Youtube because it cannot appeal to a wide range of audiences.
 Youtube promotes and encourages content any viewer can watch.
 Many Youtube channels adapated to this model producing videos consistenly reaching the trending section.
 By engaging viewer interaction and producing generally accepting content a Youtuber can increase the likelihood their video will reach the trending section.

 ## 8.1 Limitations

 Although this current work brings substantinal analysis and understanding to this topic the model could be improved in several ways.
 First, the dataset being used is missing various fields that can impact the likelihood if a video will trend such as the number of subscribers a channel has, the amount of people that see the video but do not click on the video, and does that channel promote ads on Youtube for viewers to checkout the channel.
 The number of subscribers is available to scrape but the other two fields are senesitive information not accessible to the public.
 It can be important to have this information because Youtube can prioritize channels uploading content under categories they want to surface or if they pay Youtube to surface their channel.
 As stated earlier the dataset being used is a couple years old and the way Youtube promotes videos could have changed within the time frame.
 Another limiting factor is the dataset being used only contains videos uploaded within the US meaning it does not account for videos uploaded worldwide.
 Youtube can prioritize certain content through select regions or Youtube promotes the same content throughout the world.
+The final limitation of this report was not being able to score Youtube video titles and thumbnails.
+Within Youtube's criteria for popular videos that appear as clickbait will not trend on Youtube.
+This entails titles and/or thumbnails must have ratings Youtube scores so it does not allow clickbait to surface.
+These are various limitations this report faces, however; once this class is over these will be addressed.

 ## 9. Acknowledgments